DCS-training/APIs_For_Research_2025/Introduction_&_Overview.md

 1. Europeana: Online portal to Europe’s cultural heritage collections.
 2. Open Library: Open, editable catalog of books from around the world.
 3. ORCID: Persistent researcher ID system for scholarly identity.
-4. Crossref: Organization providing DOIs and metadata for scholarly works.
+4. Crossref: Organisation providing DOIs and metadata for scholarly works.
 5. Smithsonian: U.S. group of museums and research centers with vast collections.
 6. Victoria & Albert Museum: UK museum focused on art, design, and decorative arts.
 7. The British Library: National library of the UK with extensive global collections.